jacklul/pihole-updatelists/README.md

 ### Multiple configurations

 You can specify alternative config file by passing the path to the script through `config` parameter: `pihole-updatelists --config=/home/pi/pihole-updatelists2.conf` - this combined with different `COMMENT` string can allow multiple script configurations for the same Pi-hole instance.

+Alternatively, you could try [config_sections](https://github.com/jacklul/pihole-updatelists/tree/config_sections) branch which currently has test version that can achieve the same configuration in just one config file.

 ### Multiple list URLs